It’s 5.10 am, I am waiting for my coffee to brew in the hostel where I’am volunteering. One of my characters just woke me up, pulled my feet and said:

 Boyfriends, brothers, best friends, neighbours – they are suitable for ‘worldly’ stuff / occasional crazy emotional outburst – but don’t expect that understanding another artist can give you.

-Networking may push our boundaries, techniques, inspirations.
-Generates great points of view.
+Networking may push our boundaries, techniques, inspirations or bring important points of view.
 It makes us doubt if we are doing the right thing.
 It confirms we are doing the right thing.
 Sometimes it’s like stepping on steep paths.
 Some other times, jealousy hits and glues our bumps to the chair for hours.
-If it doesn’t lift us we are not doing it right – or with the right people.
+If it doesn’t lift us, we are not doing it right – or with the right people.

 After all that alone time, sharing can be all we need: a reminder of our humanity.